ericsink/LSM/README.md

 Each leaf node knows the page number of the previous leaf, which, because of overflow nodes, may not be the immediately preceding page.

+Construction of a B+Tree segment relies on a "page manager" which provides with pages from the file.
+Multiple B+Tree segments can exist in the same file.
+The page manager divides the file into blocks of pages and hands them out on request.

 # The Code